Recent Advances in Multi-modal 3D Intelligence: A Comprehensive Survey and Evaluation: 3D Vision-Language Scene Understanding and Generation

-However, these two-stage methods face the dilemma of deciding the proposal numbers since the 3D detector adopted in the first stage requires sampling a few keypoints to represent the whole 3D scene and generates the corresponding proposal for each keypoint.
-As shown in \cref{3D-SPS} (a), the sparse proposals may overlook the target in the first stage, thus the target can not be matched in the second stage.
-As shown in \cref{3D-SPS} (b), dense proposals may contain unavoidable redundant objects, leading to the inability to distinguish the target in the second stage because the inter-proposal relationships are too complex.
+To mitigate the sparsity and incompleteness inherent in 3D data, SAT \cite{yang2021sat} and LAR \cite{bakr2022look} utilize visual and semantic information from high-quality 2D images to assist 3D VG.
+Multi3DRefer \cite{zhang2023multi3drefer} is able to identify an arbitrary number (zero, single, multiple) of queried objects within a 3D scene by leveraging a CLIP-like model.
+CityAnchor \cite{li2025cityanchor} localizes urban objects within city-scale 3D scenes using a VLM-assisted coarse-to-fine matching strategy.
+UniGround \cite{zhang2026uniground} adapts such a coarse-to-fine matching for learning-free geometric perception, enabling robust generalization to unseen spatial relationships and novel scenes.
+However, such a dual-stage paradigm faces the dilemma of deciding the proposal numbers.
+This is because the 3D detector adopted in the detection stage requires sampling a few keypoints to represent the whole 3D scene and generates the corresponding proposal for each keypoint.
+Sparse proposals may overlook the target in the detention stage, thus the target can not be identified in the matching stage, as shown in Figure~\ref{3D-SPS} (a).
+Dense proposals may contain unavoidable redundant objects, leading to the inability to distinguish the target in the matching stage because the inter-proposal relationships are too complex, as shown in Figure~\ref{3D-SPS} (b).
 Furthermore, the keypoint sampling strategy is language-irrelevant, which adds difficulty to the detector for identifying the language-concerned proposal.